Wrenbjor/Public-Case-Studies/Comcast.md

 **Role:** Developer → Platform Architect
 **Company:** Comcast — CRAN (Cable Regional Area Network) Engineering

 I started on the IT helpdesk.
 Built tools for project managers.
-When Gary Rhodes came in as the new CRAN Director, he hired me to reverse-engineer Tableau for the data team.
+When Gary came in as the new CRAN Director, he hired me to reverse-engineer Tableau for the data team.
 After automating that, I got a directive that would change everything:

 **"Go find problems and fix them."**